 That statement is publicly criticizing certain people on a personal level.
 It produces resentment, not better behavior.

-“Let’s focus on the future and the brilliant things we will deliver as a team, not on failed projects from the past.”
+“Let’s focus on the future and the brilliant things we will deliver as a team; not on failed projects from the past.”

 “Everyone will have a separate, measured accountability on this project.
-And, we will know if someone is not pulling their weight or trying to shift work off to other departments.
+And we will know if someone is not pulling their weight or trying to shift work off to other departments.
 So let’s not re-fight old wars.
 Let’s focus on making this project a success.”

-Effective Criticism Situation: Not Meeting Assignment Requirements
+Feedback Situation #3: Not Meeting Assignment Requirements

 “Top management is watching this project very closely and they will know very quickly if someone is not doing a good job on their assignments.
 So don’t let bad work on this project ruin your career.”

 As you execute the plan, there may be assignments that fall short of the expectation defined in the work package.
-Let’s look at the wrong and right ways to handle that situation.
+Let’s look at the wrong and the right ways to handle that situation.

 “You have not given me what I asked for because you didn’t listen.
 This is all wrong due to your poor work.”